 This submission is meant for consideration as an ‘article.’

 Abstract: Plant functional traits vary consistently along climate gradients and are therefore potential predictors of plant community response to climate change.
 We test this space-for-time assumption by combining a spatial gradient study with whole-community turf transplantation along temperature and precipitation gradients in a network of twelve grassland sites in Southern Norway.
-Using data on eight traits for 169 species and annual vegetation censuses of 235 turfs over five years, we quantified trait-based responses to climate change by comparing observed community dynamics in transplanted turfs to mechanistic field-parameterized null model simulations.
-Of the eight traits tested, only species maximum height and bud number (i.e. the number of dormant meristems) – traits with significant positive and negative associations to temperature, respectively – correlated to changes in species abundances in turfs transplanted to warmer climates.
-Three other traits correlated positively with temperature over space (SLA, leaf area, persistence of ramet-ramet connections) but not with changes in species abundances following warming.
+Using data on eight traits for 169 species and annual vegetation censuses of 235 turfs over five years, we quantified trait-based responses to climate change by comparing observed community dynamics in transplanted turfs to field-parameterized null model simulations.
+Of the eight traits tested, species maximum height, bud number (i.e. the number of dormant meristems), and ramet-ramet connection persistence – traits with significant associations to temperature, respectively – correlated to changes in species abundances in turfs transplanted to warmer climates.
+Two other traits correlated positively with temperature over space (SLA, leaf area) but not with changes in species abundances following warming.
 Our results support the hypothesis that spatial associations between plant traits and broad-scale climate variables can be predictive of community response to climate change, but illustrate that the strengths of trait patterns along gradients are not necessarily proportional to their influence.

 Keywords: Plant functional traits, clonal traits, environmental gradient analysis, turf transplantation, grasslands, alpine plant communities, community response.